Works#Kanto

 #Urban & Retail

-This is a project to completely renovate three floors of Roppongi Hills Mori Tower, which houses the headquarters of GREE.
+This is a project to completely renovate 3 floors of Roppongi Head Office Mori Tower where GREE's Roppongi Hills is located.
 It took more than two years after the project was conceived, and construction was carried out in multiple phases.
 The concept of this project is "Disseminating Green's manufacturing".
-With its head office located in the Roppongi Hills Mori Tower for about nine years, the company has returned to its roots and expressed its passion for manufacturing in the office space.
+Head Office was established in the Roppongi Hills Mori Tower for about nine years, and we have come back to our roots and expressed our passion for manufacturing in the office space.
 We created the entrance, lounge, café, Future Labo's interiors and fixtures while valuing the feeling of materials to express the image of creating high quality products in the space that many workers spend, which supports the three pillars of GREE's game business, advertising and media business, and live entertainment business.
 Project members, including customers, actually worked on construction fixtures at the site, creating a space filled with the spirit of manufacturing.
 D Sign Co., Ltd. was in charge of overall project management and Puddle Co., Ltd. was in charge of concept design design.
-[Customer Comments] In the new space that NOMURA has worked on, the number of events has increased approximately four times compared to before the renovation, and the number of visitors is on the rise, and our company office is returning to life.
-We can welcome our customers with confidence because we have a space and fixtures that are carefully designed to detail. < our company Project Members > [Sales/Project Management] Kaori Murakami, Shuichi Sakashita [Production/construction] Naoto Tominaga
+[Customer Comments] In the new space that NOMURA Co.,Ltd. has worked on, the number of events has increased approximately four times compared to before the renovation, and the number of visitors is on the rise, and our company office is returning to life.
+We have a space and fixtures that are carefully designed to detail, so we can welcome guests with confidence. < our company Project Members > [Sales/Project Management] Kaori Murakami, Shuichi Sakashita [Production/construction] Naoto Tominaga

 #corporate